 The Fontan was her third stage open heart surgery in October 2008, which left her with only two left side chambers.
 The oxygen poor blood goes directly into her lungs, collecting oxygen, entering the left side of her heart before pumping to her body.

-Samaria is now an eleventh grader who enjoys Girl Scouts, school clubs and jigsaw puzzles.
+Samaria is now a twelfth grader who enjoys Girl Scouts, school clubs, theater crew and jigsaw puzzles.
 In February 2015 we began the Single Ventricle Survivorship Group led by Dr. Jack Rychik.
 Through CHOP's continued evolution, it has changed into the Fontan Rehabiliation, Wellness, Activity and Resilience Development (FORWARD) Program.
 Forty years ago children with complex congenital heart defects didn't survive.
 Due to advances in medicine, these children are living with reconstructed hearts into their twenties and thirties.
 The professionals at CHOP are now finding our child's life saving palliative surgeries are the origin of many future problems.
 Exercise intolerance, arrhythmias, clotting, liver scarring, bone health, growth development, protein losing enteropathy, and plastic bronchitis are some of the many issues facing a single ventricle person.
 Research is critical to the quality and duration of these precious survivors.

 There are challenges ahead of us, but the Children’s Hospital of Philadelphia is a magical place and HOPE LIVES HERE!